Human geography - XM0015

 Human geographyPrint & Share

-This relationship is complex and constantly changing, and it presents major challenges: rapid urbanisation, environmental degradation, climate change, deepening poverty, uneven global development, and rising socioeconomic inequality.
+Human geography explores the relationship between people and their environment including major challenges such as rapid urbanisation, environmental degradation, climate change, uneven global development, rising socioeconomic inequality and poverty.

 This area of study is offered in the following courses or can be taken where you have 8 free electives.
 To see if you can take this area of study within a double degree select from the course offering below.